4-52. Sophus Lie

 • 8 Lie (1897a); Poincaré (1901b); Wirtinger (1938).
 For details of the history of surfaces and manifolds of double translation, see Little (1983); Chern (1994).

 • 9 Koenigs (1895).
 Poincaré (1899a) developed the theory of integral invariants without referring explicitly to group theory.
 On the Lie-Koenigs theorem (also known as the Lie-Königs theorem), see Whittaker (1917, 275).
-The latter theorem later found an interpretation in relativistic mechanics due to Hill and Kerner (1966).
+The latter theorem later found an interpretation in relativistic particle dynamics (Hill and Kerner, 1966).

 • 10 (Lie, 1897b, 342).
 Cartan later explained that the essential difference between his approach to integral invariants and that of Poincaré as follows: instead of considering a multiple integral that is invariant with respect to a system of differential equations, one may consider its invariance with respect to a transformation group (Cartan, 1922, ix).
 Cartan’s work on the calculus of differential forms in this context is discussed by Hawkins (2000, 282).